king-technologies/.github/profile/README.md

 <img align="left" src='https://raw.githubusercontent.com/king-technologies/.github/main/assets/images/android.png' width="60"> **Android Development**

 Wow, Android Project!
-Your App will be in the hand of millions of Users worldwide.
+Your App will be in the hands of millions of users worldwide.
 We Can Build your App using Java, Kotlin or Flutter at a very reasonable time & price.
 <p></p>

 <img align="left" src='https://raw.githubusercontent.com/king-technologies/.github/main/assets/images/tech.png' width="60">**Tech School**

  Enrol in King's Tech School for learning Technologies Like Flutter, Python, JavaScript, C#, .net, & a lot more.
-You will be ready to Develop Awesome Web, Mobile & Software Projects for Industry with Easy approaches to Complex Programs.
-[Tech School](https://kingtechnologies.dev/Tech%20School)
+You will be ready to Develop Awesome Web, Mobile & Software Projects for the Industry with Easy approaches to Complex Programs.
+[Tech School](https://kingtechnologies.dev/tech_school)

 <img align="left" src='https://raw.githubusercontent.com/king-technologies/.github/main/assets/images/web.png' width="60">**Web Development**

  You have an idea of a Web Project!
-We can build it using the Technology you want like PHP MySQL, MERN Stack, MEAN Stack, MEVN Stack or Django, etc. Share your requirements & Get it done as soon as possible at a very reasonable Price.
+We can build it using the Technology you want like PHP MySQL, MERN Stack, MEAN Stack, MEVN Stack or Django, etc. Share your requirements & Get it done as soon as possible at a very reasonable price.

 <img align="left" src='https://raw.githubusercontent.com/king-technologies/.github/main/assets/images/website.png' width="60">**Website Improvements**